 You should only feed your dog Macaroni and Cheese on very rare occasions.
 It’s not awful to feed it to your pup occasionally as table scraps once or twice a month.
 Test your dog with a small amount first, before allowing them to ingest larger quantities.
 Once they’ve established that their stomach can digest it, then it becomes something that may be able to be used on a more frequent basis as a supplement to other food.

 There are obviously many other healthy alternatives that your dog can eat instead of eating human-grade Mac and Cheese.
-There are brands that offer Gluten Free recipes as well, which might be of more benefit to your dog if they have a gluten intolerance.
+Some brands offer Gluten-Free recipes as well, which might be of more benefit to your dog if they have a gluten intolerance.

 With all that being said, it’s much healthier to feed your dog real raw and natural food.
 There are a number of different nutrient-dense foods that your dog can eat instead of Mac and Cheese.
 Some food we recommend as treats include the following: